 OVERVIEW

-Experience the ultimate African journey through 4 countries in Southern Africa.
+Experience the ultimate African journey through 4 countries in southern Africa.
 From South Africa to Zimbabwe, you will explore the breathtaking landscapes, wildlife, and cultures.
-In 26 days, discover the impressive Fish River Canyon and Sossusvlei dunes in Namibia, the majestic Okavango Delta in Botswana, the famous Chobe National Park with its unique safari experiences, and the mighty Victoria Falls in Zimbabwe.
-The trip can be booked as camping or lodge safaris and allows you unique wildlife observations and cultural encounters at fascinating cultural sites such as the Great Zimbabwe ruins.
+In 26 days, you will discover the impressive Fish River Canyon and Sossusvlei dunes in Namibia, the majestic Okavango Delta in Botswana, the famous Chobe National Park with its unique safari experiences, and the mighty Victoria Falls in Zimbabwe.
+The trip can be booked as camping or lodge safaris and allows you unique animal observations and cultural encounters at fascinating cultural sites like the Great Zimbabwe ruins.
 Let yourself be carried away by the beauty and diversity of Africa.

 Daily program: Through many countries - South Africa, Namibia, Botswana, Zimbabwe